-According to Shawn Plank, MD, an integrative medicine physician with the University of Pittsburgh Medical School Centre for Integrative Medicine you need to take a whole body approach to treat* arthritis pain.
-Plank says that your lifestyle plays a major role in reducing* joint pain.
-It is advisable to lose* weight so that it cannot put pressure on joints which can result in joint pains.
+According to Shawn Plank, MD, an integrative medicine physician with the University of Pittsburgh Medical School Centre for Integrative Medicine you need to take a whole body approach to treat arthritis pain.
+Plank says that your lifestyle plays a major role in reducing joint pain.
+It is advisable to lose weight so that it cannot put pressure on joints which can result in joint pains.

 Plank says that taking medication can help in easing arthritis joint pain and to other people supplements can help in providing extra relief that the drugs can’t provide.
-You should discuss about your condition with your physician so that you can know which supplements suit you.
+You should discuss your condition with your physician so that you can know which supplements suit you.
 This is because some joint supplements can cause allergies, interact with other drugs and can have harmful side effects.

 Plank recommends the following supplement for joint pain:

 - Glucosamine sulphate/Chondroitin Sulphate: Glucosamine is usually found naturally in the joint cartilage.
-The supplements are usually made from shells of crabs, shrimps and lobster.
-Glucosamine helps in slowing down the breakdown of cartilage, reduce* the joint pain and help in improving* the joint mobility.
+The supplements are usually made from shells of crabs, shrimps, and lobster.
+Glucosamine helps in slowing down the breakdown of cartilage, reduce the joint pain and help in improving the joint mobility.